simplicitesoftware/documentation/docs/tutorial/enhancing/agenda.md

 V3,V4 and V5 versions of FullCalendar are integrated.

 The calendar uses a particular instance of the object.
-The **initAgenda** hook is used to override the standard calendar behaviour.
+The **initAgenda** hook is used to override the standard calendar behavior.